Rhinovirus: Structure

-Rhinoviruses have single-stranded positive sense RNA genomes of between 7200 and 8500 nt in length.
+Rhinoviruses have single-stranded positive sense RNA genomes of between 7200 and 8500 nucleotides in length.
 At the 5' end of the genome is a virus-encoded protein and, as in mammalian mRNA, there is a 3' poly-A tail.
 Structural proteins are encoded in the 5' region of the genome and non structural at the 3' end.
 This is the same for all picornaviruses.
 The viral particles themselves are not enveloped and are dodecahedral in structure.

 The viral proteins are translated as a single long polypeptide, which is cleaved into the structural and nonstructural viral proteins.

+The structure of the virus was determined in 1985 using x-ray crystallography by researchers at Purdue University and the University of Wisconsin led by Michael Rossmann.
+The virus was crystallized forming cubic crystals with four virus particles in each unit cell (space group P2_{1}3, no. 198), similar to a cubic close-packed arrangement.

 Human rhinoviruses are composed of a capsid that contains four viral proteins, VP1, VP2, VP3 and VP4.
 VP1, VP2, and VP3 form the major part of the protein capsid.
 The much smaller VP4 protein has a more extended structure, and lies at the interface between the capsid and the RNA genome.
 There are 60 copies of each of these proteins assembled as an icosahedron.
 Antibodies are a major defense against infection with the epitopes lying on the exterior regions of VP1-VP3.

 Novel antiviral drugs

-Interferon-alpha used intranasally was shown to be effective against human rhinovirus infections.
-However, volunteers treated with this drug experienced some side effects, such as nasal bleeding, and began developing tolerance to the drug.
-Subsequently, research into the treatment was abandoned.
+There are currently no FDA-approved antiviral drugs to treat rhinovirus infections.
+Several novel antiviral compounds have been tested in clinical trials without sufficient efficacy to progress to FDA approval.
+Compounds specifically targeted for rhinoviruses, or more broadly, picornaviruses, include the following: